A strong team needs diversity ... People who bring different:

 The third question is often best answered by the individual him or herself.
 However, the answers to the first two questions should be drafted and posted by the team.
 Your aim here, is to give them a goal that they are visualizing and working toward ... an outcome that you can keep referring back to - when things get heated.

-Keeping in mind that emotions may be running high, another entry level task - before you get to working on the conflict - is to create some norms that will help keep you each on track if emotions should start to outpace good decisions/choices that lead to the resolution of the problem.
+Keeping in mind that emotions may be running high.
+An entry level task - before you get to working on the conflict - is to create some norms that will help keep you each on track if emotions should start to outpace good decisions/choices that lead to the resolution of the problem.

 Whatever the nature of the conflict in the workplace, whether there are factions within your team supporting one side or the other, or even in the case where it is each man or woman for him or herself, everyone needs the opportunity to make their position clear and feel that 'the other side' understands their perspective.